UCL-ARC-RSEing-with-Python/wocky_rebase/wocky.md

-It was clear and cold,
+'Twas brilig,
-and the slimy monsters
+and the slithy toves